 When storing silk pillowcases, never fold into a tight square with sharp creases.
 This can weaken fibers.
 Create a soft fold or roll the pillowcase before placing it on a shelf where it will not be crushed.

 If you feel your pillowcase is overly wrinkled, it can be ironed on the lowest temperature setting on your iron.
-Always use a pressing cloth or clean, white cotton cloth between the iron and the silk to prevent scorching.
-Burned silk fibers cannot be restored.
+Always use a pressing cloth, or clean, white cotton cloth between the iron and the silk to prevent scorching.
+Burned fibers cannot be restored.
 Always iron flat and never press in sharp creases.

 What Are the Benefits of Silk Pillowcases?

 Silk is a natural fiber produced by silkworms that feed on mulberry leaves and then spin a cocoon made of long, lustrous fibers.
 The cocoons are boiled in water to release the fibers that are then spun into thread for weaving.
 Silk fabrics are strong, resilient to wrinkling, absorbent, hypoallergenic, and can be woven to a slippery, smooth finish.
 Those qualities make silk fabrics perfect for bedding.